Early Childhood Education

 The Roots program is a parent child group designed to be both a community of support and connection for parents as well as a first taste of school for young children.
 Together we engage in seasonally appropriate, meaningful activities, both indoors and outdoors, which nurture parent and child in the world of the senses, rhythm, and wonder.

-The Tulips class is a preschool program for children who potty independent and ready for a group experience.
+The Seedlings class is a preschool program for children who potty independent and ready for a group experience.
 Designed to mimic a peaceful home rhythm, Tulips’ days includes a variety of activities.

 Unstructured outdoor play which supports the healthy unfolding of their cognitive, social, and emotional growth.
 Time in nature hones the child’s observation skills and provides excellent opportunities to develop motor skills, balance, and coordination.
 Circle time, where the children experience being a part of the whole, moving together as a group and experiencing their bodies and senses in relation to self and others.
 The children learn to mark the seasons, develop their sense of rhythm, connect to peers, while learning out of imitation and creating an embodied foundation for later academic learning.
 They will also engage in free play time following their own initiative, Art (painting, drawing, craft, etc.) or the practical arts (washing, folding, sewing, preparing food, etc.) and a nourishing snack time.

-Dandelions is a mixed age Pre-K which offers preschoolers and introduction into classroom life that meets them where they are.
+Seedlings is a mixed age Pre-K which offers preschoolers and introduction into classroom life that meets them where they are.
 Students enjoy outdoor time, circle time, free play, story time, arts exploration, practical arts, and a wholesome snack time together.
-The program days align with our Grades Program and Dandelions is often the right choice for a family with multiple students at GWT.
+The program days align with our Grades Program and Seedlings is often the right choice for a family with multiple students at GWT.

 Our mixed aged Kindergarten, students must be 4 by August 31st.
 The program provides a gentle bridge into the classroom community based upon the principles of Waldorf Education.
 We are guided by the notion that children learn best when the whole child- head, heart, and hands- is fully engaged.
 Abundant opportunities for open-ended free play, lively movement and artistic expression during the preschool years provide a strong foundation for healthy physical, social, emotional, and cognitive development.